proudmonkey/AutoWrapper/README.md

 # Feedback
 I’m pretty sure there are still lots of things to improve in this project, so feel free to try it out and let me know your thoughts.
 Comments and suggestions are welcome, please drop a message and I’d be happy to answer any queries as I can.

+* Version 1.x.0 option additions are added based on the feedback from [sondreb](https://github.com/sondreb).
+Thank you!

 # Contributor